Fiona-600/Project-2020/README.md

 1. The GITHUB repository will contain:

-        •	png files called ‘iris variants.png’ and ‘iris petals and sepals.png’ which contains images of the variants of iris identified in the study i.e. Iris setosa, Iris    virginica and Iris versicolor and an indication of the location of the flower's petals and sepals.
+        •	Png files called ‘Fig 1 iris variants.png’ and ‘fig 3 iris petals and sepals.png’ which contains images of the variants of iris identified in the study i.e. Iris setosa, Iris    virginica and Iris versicolor and an indication of the location of the flower's petals and sepals.

-        •	A png file called ‘iris variants.png’ which contains images of the variants of iris identified in the study i.e. Iris setosa, Iris    virginica and Iris versicolor.
+        •	Png files called Fig 2 Iris Data Set - First 10 Results.PNG and Fig 4 Dataset Information by variable.png which are samples from the Iris_Dataset_Summary.txt file

         •	A text file called ‘irisdataset.txt’ containing a download the data set